Here are the full requirements you should be aware of if you are seeking eligibility for an EMI option scheme.

 - Coal and steel production.

-- Operating or managing hotels, rental properties, or comparable establishments.
+- Operating or managing hotels or comparable establishments.

 - Operating or managing nursing homes or residential care homes.